scottidler/sieve/docs/architecture.md

     try {
       this.logger.info(`Starting Gmail automation for ${this.config.account.name}`);

-      // Respect quiet hours for corporate account if (this.config.corporate_settings?.quiet_hours?.enabled) {
+      // Respect quiet hours for work account if (this.config.work_settings?.quiet_hours?.enabled) {
         if (this.isQuietHours()) {
           this.logger.info('Skipping execution during quiet hours');
           return;